envato/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 4.0.7 =
+* Bugs fixed in this release:
+	* Changed access level from "edit_users" to "manage_options" so super-admins in an multi site environment would be able to access.
+	* Not a real bug but a fix nonetheless: UA ID is now trimmed on output, so spaces accidently entered in the settings screen won't prevent tracking.
+	* Changed double quotes in link tracking output to single quotes to resolve incompatibilities with several plugins.

 = 4.0.6 =
 * Bugs fixed in this release: